R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

 This generates the host JAR at `host/build/libs/host-simulation.jar`.

-!!!Note

-    If you use IntelliJ, find the bootJar task of your host project from the Gradle menu on the right-hand side.
-Modify the run configuration of this task by adding the -PenclaveMode=<MODE> flag to the arguments section.
-    Now you can run the task.

 For *release mode*, the sample app is configured (in the `build.gradle` of the `enclave` subproject) to use external signing.
 Note that *external signing is optional*.
 See [enclave signing](signing.md) for more information on external signing.